 See further below, update October 2023 for more grid references.

 Below; The impact site.

 Looking back along the line the aircraft tumbled onto Black Ashop Moor from the Kinder Scout plateau.
-The two Sabres struck the higher ground right above the corner having pulled up sharply from the other side in an attempt to clear it.
+The two Sabres crashed on the higher ground right above the corner having pulled up sharply from the other side to clear it.
 The wreckage is spread over a good kilometre from the impact site.

 Below; Propped up fuselage sections

 Looking towards the north-eastern corner of Kinder Scout.

 XD 727, another F-86 Sabre from No 66 Squadron.

 No 66 Squadron lost two pilots flying in formation over the area a few years earlier, when